Using Scope in a Loop - How To

 Select the container and press the SPACE bar.

 Collapsing the container automatically unsets the MapEach Loop scope.
 Adding Map Operations to a container can only be done when the container is expanded.
 Modifying links can be done when the container is collapsed or expanded.
-In the example below, Employee Mapping is collapsed and the Containing Scope property automatically goes to its parent node, which is Dept Mapping:
+In the following example, Employee Mapping is collapsed and the Containing Scope property automatically goes to its parent node, which is Dept Mapping:

 When the MapEach scope is set, the container header is highlighted.
 These colors are modified using the following steps: